-The CSS also contains any other matters as mentioned in Customer, Water and Wastewater Code issued by the Department of Natural Resources Mines and Energy (DNRME).
+The CSS also contains any other matters as mentioned in the Customer, Water and Wastewater Code issued by the Department of Natural Resources Mines and Energy (DNRME).
 It is reviewed annually and customers are advised of significant changes.

-A copy of Redland Water's CSS is available online or from Council's customer service centres.
+A copy of Redland Water's CSS is available on Council's website or from Council's customer service centres.

-For 2019-2020 CSS, Redland Water will make every effort to:
+For 2020-2021 CSS, Redland Water will make every effort to: